7 Magical Boutique Hotels in Cornwall You’ll Love

 6. Mevagissey Bay Hotel

-The rooms at this hotel in Saint Austell are comfortable and fit with complimentary amenities to ensure a comfortable stay.
-Also complementary is their exceptional breakfast, made from local produce.
+The rooms at this hotel are comfortable and fitted with complimentary amenities to ensure a comfortable stay.
+Also complimentary is their exceptional breakfast, made from local produce, now offered as a full cooked option alongside the classic buffet.

 mevagissey-bay